FarronF/limerick-council-meetings/meetings/2021/10/21-Joint Policing Sub-Committee Meeting for Elected Members of the Municipal District of Cappamore-Kilmallock/Minutes - Joint Policing Sub-Committee Meeting for Elected Members of the Municipal District of Cappamore-Kilmallock - 15th July 2021.md

  Drug detection (4) no cases in 2020

- Road Traffic Collisions up 50% on 2020 stats---
+ Road Traffic Collisions up 50% on 2020 stats
+---
 2

 **Bruff Division**